Uterine Rupture Claims

 - There was a delay in carrying out an emergency caesarean section once a uterine rupture has been diagnosed

 What is a uterine rupture?

 A uterine rupture is typically where a scar from a previous caesarean section tears open during childbirth.
 They are fairly uncommon, but can be a risk for mothers who choose to give birth vaginally after having had a caesarean birth in a previous pregnancy.

 In exceptional cases, uterine ruptures can occur without a previous caesarean scar - although these cases are extremely rare.

 How we can help

-Our clients tell us that it is the empathy and care with which we act that sets us apart.
+Our clients regularly tell us that it is the empathy and care with which we act that sets us apart.
 We specialise in serious and catastrophic injuries, so we know how difficult it can be to live with severe disability.
-It is our aim therefore, to make the claim process as stress-free for you and your family as we can.
+It is our aim, therefore, to make the claims process as stress-free for you and your family as we can.

 What happens next?